sbellos00/caldera-agency/faq.md

 A: “If your site isn’t live in 20 days (assuming you provide what’s needed), we pay you back 20% per business day late.
 Guaranteed.”

 Q: “What if I’m not happy at launch?”
 A: “You only pay for each phase after you approve it.
-Final payment is only due if you’re proud to launch—no risk of paying for something you can’t use.”
+Final payment is only due if you’re proud to launch - no risk of paying for something you can’t use.”

 Q: “Who owns the site?”
 A: “You own it, fully.
 No platform risk, no lock-in.
 We provide hosting, support, and maintenance to make your life easier, but you can take the full code and self-host anytime you wish."